newrelic/newrelic-integration-e2e-action/README.md

 ```

 ## Types of test
-All the queries done to NROne are done with and extra WHERE condition that is `WHERE testKey = 'COMMMITSHA + 10 Digit alphanumeric'` a custom attribute added to the agent.
+All the queries done to NROne are done with an extra WHERE condition that is `WHERE testKey = 'COMMMITSHA + 10 Digit alphanumeric'` a custom attribute added to the agent.
 This attribute is decorated in all the emitted metrics.

 In this way we ensure that every returned metric/entity is really the emitted by the current e2e scenario.